+Congratulations to the Wyatt Debate League Winners From JCPS!

 Elementary School Funding for Academic Competitions

 There are no fees for participating in the Elementary Mayor’s Cup Academic Competition.
-The Office of Academic Competition and the Louisville Mayor’s Cup provide the funding for questions, awards, etc.
+The Office of Academic Competition provides the funding for questions, awards, etc.

 The Office of Academic Competition provides and maintains the equipment (one buzzer system per school) for elementary Quick Recall as long as the school participates in the league and Mayor’s Cup.

 The equipment remains the property of the Office of Academic Competition and should be considered “on loan” to the schools.
 It is the responsibility of the school to treat the buzzer systems with care and to report any malfunctioning equipment to the Office of Academic Competition for repair.

-We provide $250 to Saturday host schools to help pay the cost of hosting every three to four years.
-We also provide $150 to pay personnel for planning and organizing the Mayor’s Cup competition during their hosting year.
+We provide funds to Saturday host schools to help pay the cost of hosting every three to four years.
+We also provide funds to pay personnel for planning and organizing the Mayor’s Cup competition during their hosting year.